AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_amp.md

 **Description:**

-This function calculates the RF Gain, Drain Efficiency (DE), and Power Added Efficiency (PAE) based on the
+This function calculates the RF Gain, Drain Efficiency (DE), and Power Added Efficiency (PAE) based on the specified input and output RF power and the DC power supplied to the drain.

 ```{admonition} Output Parameters
 :class: tip